amazon-archives/skill-sample-nodejs-calendar-reader/README.md

    * Understand the basics of VUI design - Creating this skill will help you understand the basics of creating a working Voice User Interface (VUI) while using a cut/paste approach to development.
 You will learn by doing, and end up with a published Alexa skill.
 This tutorial includes instructions on how to customize the skill and submit for certification.
 For guidance on designing a voice experience with Alexa you can also [watch this video](https://goto.webcasts.com/starthere.jsp?ei=1087592).
    * Use JavaScript/Node.js and the Alexa Skills Kit to create a skill - You will use the template as a guide but the customization is up to you.
 For more background information on using the Alexa Skills Kit please [watch this video](https://goto.webcasts.com/starthere.jsp?ei=1087595).
    * Get your skill published - Once you have completed your skill, this tutorial will guide you through testing your skill and sending your skill through the certification processso it can be enabled by any Alexa user.
+   * Interact with a calendar (.ics file) using voice commands.

 # Let's Get Started